Millicent Preston-Stanley: Political career

+Preston-Stanley had her detractors: Theo.
+H. Hill, while conceding her power as an orator, criticised her work ethic — she received £875 per year as a legislator, yet seldom attended sittings.
+He used her record to support his opposition to appointment of women to the Upper House.
+The Eastern Suburbs seat was abolished in 1927 and in the fresh elections both Preston-Stanley and H. V. Jaques stood as Nationalist candidates for the single-member seat of Bondi, and Jaques was successful.
+That was her last attempt at parliamentary honours.

 Preston-Stanley was actively involved in women's groups such as the Women's Liberal League.
-She served as the president of the Feminist Club of New South Wales from 1919 to 1934 and from 1952 until her death in 1955.
+She re-formed the Feminist Club of New South Wales and served as its president from 1920 to 1928 when Ada S. Holman was elected to the position. and from 1952 until her death in 1955.
 The club was amongst the organisations that successfully lobbied for the introduction of the Women's Legal Status Act 1918, which allowed women to run for office in the Lower House and local government, and to become Justices of the Peace.
-Millicent was one of the first women in New South Wales to be appointed a Justice of the Peace.
-She was commissioned as a Justice of the Peace in 1921 and was President of the Women's Justices' Association from 1923 to 1926.
+She was, in 1921, one of the first women in New South Wales to be appointed a Justice of the Peace, and was President of the Women's Justices' Association from 1923 to 1926.

+Around 1929 the Feminist Club was in discussion with the Women's League of N.S.W. and the Women Voters' Association to form a unified lobby group, but the Feminist Club, which had developed into a private club for professional women, voted against joining the United Associations, resulting in the resignation of numerous members, including the president, Jessie Street.

-A fervent supporter of the United Australia Party (UAP) — a precursor to the Liberal Party — Millicent Preston-Stanley brought the club to prominence in the 1930s.
+A fervent supporter of the United Australia Party (UAP) — a precursor to the Liberal Party — Millicent Preston-Stanley brought the Feminist Club to prominence in the 1930s.
 Under her leadership the club stood apart from many other women's organisations that existed in the period in that the latter — like the Australian Women's Guild of Empire — concerned themselves with matters revolving around home keeping, family, and religiosity.
 Their purpose was primarily evangelical, and social, helping to cultivate resources and gatherings for women to attend and exchange information and skills in craftwork like sewing, knitting and so forth.
-It was precisely the entrenched notion that politics did not form part of "women's concerns" that the feminist movement of the 1930s was sought to dislodge, and it was this apolitical focus that distinguished the women's organisations of the period from the Feminist Club of New South Wales.
+It was precisely the entrenched notion that politics did not form part of "women's concerns" that the feminist movement of the 1930s sought to dislodge, and it was this apolitical focus that distinguished the women's organisations of the period from the Feminist Club of New South Wales.
 The Feminist Club's objective was "to secure equality of liberty, status and opportunity in all spheres between men and women.’

-In parliament she campaigned on the issues of women's mortality in childbirth, child welfare, institutional care for the mentally ill, and custody rights in divorce.
-She also lobbied for the rights of mothers to custody of their children, family planning and sex education, a focus on maternal and child health, and for a chair of obstetrics at the medical school, sarcastically calling for "'Horses' rights for women" after the University of Sydney instead established a course in veterinary obstetrics.

-She personally took up the cause of actress Emélie Polini, who failed to regain custody of her daughter Patricia when she returned to her native England.
-Though her private member's bill on equal custody rights failed she continued the campaign.
-She wrote a play Whose Child? based on this case.

-She left parliament in 1927 after an electoral redistribution of the newly created seat of Bondi saw her defeated at the polls.
+In 1947 she founded the Australian Women's Movement Against Socialisation in response to the establishment of a national bank by Chifley's Labor Party.